-The EuRADE project is funded by a grant from the EU Framework 7 ‘Science in Society’ programme and is a collaboration between the European Disability Forum (EDF), the University of Leeds and the University of Maastricht (Netherlands).
+The EuRADE project was funded by a grant from the EU Framework 7 'Science in Society' programme and was a collaboration between the European Disability Forum (EDF), the University of Leeds and the University of Maastricht (Netherlands).
 The principal academic researchers are Professors Mark Priestley (Leeds) and Lisa Waddington (Maastricht).
-The purpose of the project is to build the capacity of European disabled people’s organisations for participation in the Framework 7 research programme and other relevant initiatives.
-In summary, the support action will increase the research capacity of European disabled people’s organisations (via EDF), by enabling them to:
+The purpose of the project was to build the capacity of European disabled people’s organisations for participation in the Framework 7 research programme and other relevant initiatives.
+In summary, the support action increased the research capacity of European disabled people’s organisations (via EDF), by enabling them to:

 - identify their own priorities for research that will support of the full participation and equality of disabled people in European societies

 - gain knowledge and information about the methods and approaches used by researchers in these fields of study

 - communicate information about their ideas and capacity to participate to those with influence over future research agendas and opportunities

 - identify European research teams with expertise in these areas, and with commitments to disabled people’s participation in research

 - engage as active participants in the development collaborative ideas for future funded research projects